 - OpenTK 3.x is the legacy version.
 It targets .NET Framework 4.x.

-- OpenTK 5.0, the next major revision of OpenTK, is in development and is likely to be released later in 2021.
+- OpenTK 5.0, the next major revision of OpenTK, is in development and is hopefully be released later in 2023.
 We would welcome any contributions!

 Help and Support